gwillem/whip/README.md

 # FAQ

-#### Is Chief Whip designed to be an Ansible replacement (backwards compatible) or to be a better solution to the same problem?
+#### Is Whip designed to be an Ansible replacement (backwards compatible) or to be a better solution to the same problem?

 The latter, however we stick to most of Ansible's verbiage to ease a transition.